philips-software/license-scanner/docs/architecture.md

 containing the source code.
 - **transport** is the transport protocol to be used, like `https` or `git`.
 - **host** is the host part of the resulting URL.
-- **path** is the path specifiation to the source code archive, like the project path in a version control system.
+- **path** is the path specification to the source code archive, like the project path in a version control system.
 - **version** is the branch or revision tag name within a version control system.